 An internship may be terminated after conference between the student, the supervising faculty, and the on-site supervisor.
-Clearly, this is not the intent of this program or Bluefield College; thus termination is reserved for those cases in which exceptional difficulties develop which seemingly cannot be resolved.
+Clearly, this is not the intent of this program or Bluefield

+College; thus termination is reserved for those cases in which exceptional difficulties develop which seemingly cannot be resolved.
 In the event an internship is terminated, one or more of the following outcomes will occur, based on the academic procedures for Bluefield College and the circumstances of the case:

-The student is placed in a different setting to complete the internship credit.

-The student is withdrawn from the course without academic penalty.

-The student is withdrawn from the course and the faculty member submits either WP (withdrew passing) or WF (withdrew failing) to the registrar.
+- The student is placed in a different setting to complete the internship credit. - The student is withdrawn from the course without academic penalty. - The student is withdrawn from the course and the faculty member submits a grade of W to the registrar.
 The student receives a grade for the work completed, with the assumption that a majority of the internship requirements have been fulfilled.